 Because adoption laws vary, it is important to check the adoption laws in your particular state.

-Whether you have offered your child for adoption or are adopting a child yourself, it's important to know where all parties stand with respect to their rights and responsibilities.
+Whether you've offered your child for adoption or are adopting a child yourself, it's important to know where all parties stand with respect to their rights and responsibilities.
 While adoptive parents are the primary guardians and caregivers, birth parents may still retain certain rights in certain situations.
 If you have any questions, an experienced family law attorney will be able to provide answers.